notnullgames/lovehandles/README.md

 git clone --recursive https://github.com/notnullgames/lovehandles.git
 ```

+As a sidenote, [loverest](https://github.com/notnullgames/loverest) is essentially a pre-wrapped verison of this, for easier use with JSON in/out APIs.

 ## caveats

 There are probly a few, but this can only pass regular lua types (table, string, int, etc) as args.
 I may add support for registering classes, in the future, but that is not in there, now.